nightscout/nightscout.github.io/docs/nightscout/database.md

 **Cons**:
 * Billing will occur but the cost is really limited: 0.3$ per GiB (it usually takes years to reach 1GB for Nightscout)
+* There is no warranty this offer will be maintained in the future
 +++
 Follow [these instructions](/vendors/northflank/database.md) to create a database in Northflank.
 ```